Morikami Museum and Japanese Gardens’ Education Department offers a wide variety of outreach programs for adults and students.

 - *Introduction to Traditional Japanese Music – Introduces the audience to three popular traditional Japanese instruments (Koto, Shamisen, and Shakuhachi).
 Includes a koto demonstration, how to read the music sheet, and the audience will each get a koto sheet music for the famous Japanese song “Sakura.”

 - A comparison of Japanese and Chinese Culture – What are the similarities?
 What are the differences?
 This presentation will introduce some customs, culture, and fun facts for the audience.

 (Presentations can be adjusted down to 30 minutes or up to 60 minutes).

 Outreach Program Fees:

-- General Presentations: $50 (An additional donation to our Education Programs would be much appreciated)
+- $50 (An extra modest donation to our Education Programs would be much appreciated)

 Student Outreach Programs

 Enjoy our programs in the convenience of your own classroom or facility.
 Learn about aspects of Japanese culture through interactive presentations or craft making!
 (All programs are 40-45 minutes in length unless noted).
 We currently serve south Palm Beach County and north Broward County.